Seagate/cortx-motr/doc/repo.rst

 ...........

 Base branch
   The branch where the primary development happens.
-Currently it's ``dev``.
+Currently it's ``main``.

 Feature branch
   The branch that is used for feature development.